FacuTombesi/BudgetTracker/README.md

 ## About this project

-This is a project part of my Mini-Projects collection, made with React, JavaScript, HTML and CSS.
+This is a project part of my Mini-Projects collection, made with React, JavaScript, HTML and Bootstrap.

 ## Screenshots